PythonCampTeam/gateway/README.md

 #### Notifications
+***
 This microservice send notification by email and by SMS.
   - Using account in Twilio for send sms.
   - Using account in Sendgrid for send emails.

-# Expected API endpoints

-  - **POST /api/notifications/email/**
-  Send an email to customer and notify him.
-JSON payload contain fields: *to_email*, *subject*, *content*, *from_email*.
-Send emails in HTML format.
-  - **POST /api/notifications/sms/**
-Send SMS to a customer and notify him.
-JSON payload contain fields: *to_phone*, *content*.

 This service performs functions:
   - Send sms to customer with information of status of order.
-  - Send email to customer with information about order(label, cart and other).
+  - Send email to customer with information about order(label, cart and other)  in HTML format.
+***
 ### Tech

-Notifications microservice uses a number of open source projects to work properly:
+Notifications microservice uses a Sendgrid free account and free Twilio account:

 * [Sengrid](https://sendgrid.com/) - This library allows to quickly and easily use the SendGrid Web API v3 via Python.
 * [Twilio](https://www.twilio.com/) - Library for easily send sms via Python.
-* [Nameko](http://nameko.readthedocs.io/en/stable/) - A microservices framework for Python that lets service developers concentrate on application logic and encourages testability.
-* [Hug](https://github.com/timothycrosley/hug) - Hug aims to make developing Python driven APIs as simple as possible, but no simpler.

-And of course Notifications microservice itself is open source with a [public repository][dill] on GitHub.
+Notifications microservice itself is open source with a [public repository](https://github.com/PythonCampTeam/notifications) on GitHub.

+#### API endpoints
  ### Sending mail

- Examples post request
+JSON payload contain fields: to_email, subject, content, from_email Examples post request
  ```sh
  POST /api/notifications/email/